 South Dakota also offers what is known as Medical and Surgical Subsidies.
 Funding is available for physical conditions that existed prior to adoption finalization and is only available once the adoptive family has exhausted all insurance resources.
 Services include the following examples: prescription medication, physician service, hospitalization/hospital services.
 If necessary services are not covered under South Dakota’s state medical plan, need for such services must be listed in the adoption assistance agreement to be eligible for funding.

 Texas does not have a specific program to provide additional finances or services for medical or therapeutic needs not covered under the state medical plan.
-Additional services may be available through their Post Adoption Service Program- see Question #7 for information on post adoption services in Texas.
+Additional services may be available through in its post adoption program.

 Note: Not all services may be available in all cases.
 Contact your adoption assistance worker or post adoption services contact for process, eligibility, availability, and duration of services.

 Any medical service needed by the child as a result of the child’s physical, mental or emotional disabilities are available.
 Medicaid is used and any additional health needs are covered through Special Service Payments funded by the state.
+The local department agrees to make special service payments, from State funds to provide necessary services to meet a child’s documented special needs.
 Funds are available for special services which are unavailable through the family’s private insurance or through an alternate resource.
 Services include the following examples: medical care, physical equipment, remedial educational services, psychological and psychiatric evaluations and treatment, and residential treatment.
 Receipts for services must be submitted for payment to Virginia DSS within six months of the end of the month services were received.

 No, Washington does not provide additional finances or services for medical or therapeutic needs not covered under its state medical plan to children receiving adoption assistance.